 Do you realize your body is full of chemical energy?
-Chemical energy is present in your body to enable performing daily tasks that you take for granted.
-Chemical energy is released when bonds form in a chemical reaction and may be exothermic or endothermic.
+Chemical energy is present in your body, and it is constantly used to perform daily tasks that you might take for granted.
+Chemical energy is released when chemical bonds form in chemical reactions – that may be an exothermic reaction or an endothermic reaction.

-In the world of science, chemical energy results from a chemical reaction as a type of potential energy.
-Chemical energy is stored in the bonds of molecules and atoms that make up a substance.
-When chemical energy is released from the substance, the substance is transformed into an entirely new substance.
-Chemical energy may be exothermic when the energy is released or endothermic in which the reaction requires energy to take place.
+In the world of science, chemical energy results from a chemical reaction as a form of potential energy.
+Chemical energy is stored in the bonds of chemical compounds – the molecules and atoms that make up the world around us.
+When chemical energy is released from a material, the substance is transformed into an entirely new substance.
+Chemical changes in the amount of energy may be exothermic when the energy is released or endothermic in which the reaction requires energy to take place.

 What Does Chemical Energy Do in the Human Body?

-Your body uses chemical energy every day to perform daily tasks.
+Your body uses chemical energy in everyday life.
 Food contains calories and when you digest food, the energy is released.
 The molecules in food are broken down into smaller pieces.
 As the bonds between the atoms break or loosen, oxidation occurs.
 The chemical reaction involved in digestion supplies you with warmth, helps to maintain and repair your body and gives you the energy you need to move around.

 What Does Chemical Energy Do in Plants?

 Plants use chemical energy too.
 They perform photosynthesis when they use sunlight to make food for themselves.
 During photosynthesis, solar energy is converted to chemical energy in this process.
-The chemical energy is stored as glucose or sugar.
+The chemical energy is stored as hydrocarbons like glucose (or sugar).
 Photosynthesis occurs in plant's leaves and the process requires sunlight, water and carbon dioxide to occur.

 What Are the Types of Chemical Reactions?